Directed Network Laplacians and Random Graph Models: Discussion

 We demonstrated the model comparison workflow on synthetic networks, and also showed examples where real networks were categorized as more linear or periodic.
 The results illustrate the potential for the approach to reveal interesting patterns in networks from ecology, biology, social sciences and other related fields.

 There are several promising directions for related future work.
 It would be of interest to use the likelihood ratios to compare this network feature across a well-defined category in order to address questions such as ``are results between top chess players more or less periodic than results between top tennis players?'' and ``does an organism that is more advanced in an evolutionary sense have more periodic connectivity in the brain?''
 An extension of the comparison tool to weighted networks should also be possible; here there are notable, and perhaps application-specific, issues about how to generalize and interpret the Magnetic Laplacian.
 Also, the comparison could be extended to include other types of structure, including stochastic block and core-periphery versions \cite{tudisco2018core}.
-This introduces further challenges of (a) accounting for different numbers of model parameters, and (b) dealing with nonlinear spectral methods.
+This introduces further challenges of (a) accounting for different numbers of model parameters, and (b) dealing with nonlinear spectral methods. \begin{HGL} Further, by introducing an appropriate null model it may be possible to quantify the presence of linear or periodic hierarchies in absolute, rather than relative, terms. \end{HGL}